Jealousy (horse): 1860/61 season

 On 21 November 1860 Jealousy started as the odds-on favourite for a Handicap Hurdle race at Leamington.
 She took the lead after the first flight of hurdles.
 As the field turned into the finishing straight Bannockburn (who had fallen at the third hurdle and been remounted) closed down Jealousy's lead, but she soon pulled away again to win by ten lengths.
 Bannockburn was pulled up, leaving Romeo to finish second.
-On 13 March 1861 she started as the 9/2 joint-favoruite, along with the 1860 Grand National winner Anatis, for the Grand National Steeplechase at Aintree.
+On 13 March 1861 she started as the 9/2 joint-favourite, along with the 1860 Grand National winner Anatis, for the Grand National Steeplechase at Aintree.
 As in 1859 she was ridden by Joseph Kendall.
 She was reasonably close to the leaders in the early stages and took the lead from her stable companion Xanthus as the field entered the main racecourse.
 Xanthus retook the lead as they entered the racecourse for a second time, with Jealousy close behind in third.
 Jealousy was just leading over the final fence and staying in the lead to win by two lengths from The Dane, with Old Ben Roe a further two lengths behind in third place.
 Prior to the race some people had doubted whether she would stay the full race distance after her poor running in the 1859 National.